Updated for 2021

 Are these the types of meetings you want?
 If so, what do we call it?
 It’s not “BANT qualified” because we you don’t know if Joe has budget, authority, need or a timetable to buy.

-At FRONTLINE Selling, this type of meeting is what we call a Meaningful Interaction or MI for short.
+At FRONTLINE Selling, we create this type of meeting – The Meaningful Interaction or MI for short.
 The definition of an MI is a 20-30 minute scheduled, meaningful conversation with a meaningful person, at a meaningful time.

 The operative phrase in the definition is ‘meaningful’.